raymonstah/Fetch/README.md

 Fetch
 =================

+###UPDATE: Working on converting the GUI application to a Web application using Flask.

-###UPDATE: The app is back up, but retrieving IMDb thumbnails isn't working 100%.
+####UPDATE: The app is back up, but retrieving IMDb thumbnails isn't working 100%.
 ###You must build from the source itself.

 ###What is Fetch?